 Read the Rihla with a Critical Eye

 While the Rihla provides invaluable insights into the medieval world, it is essential to approach it with a critical perspective.
 Ibn Battuta’s account is not without its biases and limitations.
 He sometimes relied on hearsay or exaggerated certain aspects of his experiences to enhance the narrative.
-Therefore, it is crucial to cross-reference his accounts with other historical sources and consider the context in which he was writing.
+So, it is crucial to cross-reference his accounts with other historical sources and consider the context in which he was writing.

 Explore Secondary Sources and Scholarly Analyses